Today's Bible Reading: Revelation 8

 2And I saw the seven angels who stand before God, and seven trumpets were given to them.

 3Another angel, who had a golden censer, came and stood at the altar.
 He was given much incense to offer, with the prayers of all God's people, on the golden altar in front of the throne.
 4The smoke of the incense, together with the prayers of God's people, went up before God from the angel's hand.
 5Then the angel took the censer, filled it with fire from the altar, and hurled it on the earth; and there came peals of thunder, rumblings, flashes of lightning and an earthquake.
 6Then the seven angels who had the seven trumpets prepared to sound them.
-(Rev. 8:1-6)
+(Rev. 8:1-6 NIV)

 Reflecting and Thinking

-The judgment of the trumpets is not complete; notice the small fractions.
+The judgment of the trumpets is not total; notice the small fractions.
 This judgment is partial, perhaps allowing time for repentance.
 The sad commentary at the end of the sixth trumpet (9:20-21) is that those not affected by the plagues still did not repent.